| FIRST- YEAR

 What do FUP leaders do?

 The responsibilities of a FUP leader are numerous.
-All leaders are required to arrive back at Harvard by August 14th or 15th, 2014 (we'll let you know the final date soon), to undergo a four-and-a-half day training period, during which time the full schedule of FUP 2014 will be explained.
+All leaders are required to arrive back at Harvard by August 14th, 2015 to undergo a four-and-a-half day training period, during which time the full schedule of FUP 2015 will be explained.
 Leaders are split into groups of two or three and assigned a group of six to nine FUPpies.
 Each group works at a different project site around Cambridge and Boston.
 In past years, project sites have included Boston Workers' Alliance in Dorchester, the Hawthorne Youth Community Center in Roxbury, and the AIDS Action Committee in JP.
 Work at the sites ranges from painting and cleaning to voter registration to food preparation and weeding.
 During the evenings, all of the groups come back together at Harvard, where we will hear from speakers and participate in activities.
 Leaders are also responsible for facilitating conversations on issues of service, activism, and social justice based on readings assigned to the FUPpies.
 In general, leaders are expected to share their experiences with FUPpies and to serve as mentors for the first-year students in their groups.